Skip to main content

 Medications used to treat high blood pressure include:

-Read about other heart disease risk factors
+Lower your heart disease risk